 We arrived in the late afternoon and, as usual, went straight out for an orientation walk.
 Much of the centre (at least some of the retail districts) are being renovated but thankfully the banks of the river appear to be untouched.
 I didn't know what to expect of Budapest and came with no real pre-conceptions of the place.
 I was immediately blown away with the buildings and yes, that's having already been (on this trip and others) to most of the major Euro cities.

-which you may know resulted from the unification between Buda (west bank) and Pest (east bank) in 1873.
+No delays, good food, great vibe - in the end, I guess I have only praise for this city which which you may know resulted from the unification between Buda (west bank) and Pest (east bank) in 1873.
 Physically, the city remains split by the impressive Danube.

-Széchenyi Chain Bridge and head up to Fisherman's bastion (vantage point) and you can see why.
+Cross the Széchenyi Chain Bridge and head up to Fisherman's bastion (vantage point) and you can see why.
 Given the position of the Parliament, I instantly began to draw comparisons with the UK Parliament similarly positioned on a river - the Thames.

 Otherwise, spent the two days we had in Budapest either walking or cruising on a pushie discovering all of the city and most of the immediate districts.
 Enough of the detail, here are the shots with a little commentary.
 It was also the terminating spot for my 2nd tour so the following day it was back to London (if only for 24hrs!) before Rome.